AdobeDocs/marketo.en/help/marketo/product-docs/administration/marketo-with-adobe-identity/subscription-and-user-migration/understanding-marketo-subscription-and-user-migration-to-the-adobe-admin-console.md

 Adobe is enhancing how you manage your Adobe Marketo Engage subscriptions and users, bringing increased productivity to you and your organization.
 As part of this change, Adobe is migrating your Marketo Engage subscriptions and users to the Adobe Admin Console.
 This is a necessary migration and will not affect any marketing workflow, content, integrations, or assets.

+>[!TIP]
+>
-Learn how you can use the Adobe Admin Console to manage your Adobe entitlements across your entire organization with the [Enterprise and Teams Admin Guide](https://helpx.adobe.com/enterprise/admin-guide.html){target="_blank"}.
+>Learn how you can use the Adobe Admin Console to manage your Adobe entitlements across your entire organization with the [Enterprise and Teams Admin Guide](https://helpx.adobe.com/enterprise/admin-guide.html){target="_blank"}.

 ## What is Changing? {#what-is-changing}